CumulusNetworks/cldemo-docker-quagga/README.md

 Quagga in Docker
 ================
-This demo shows off two ways of putting Quagga into a Docker container to do Layer 3 networking on the hosts.
+This shows off how to deploy a container running quagga on a host to avoid having to install the quagga package manually.

 Quickstart: Run the demo
 ------------------------
-(This assumes you are running Ansible 1.9.4 and Vagrant 1.8.4 on your host.)

     git clone https://github.com/cumulusnetworks/cldemo-vagrant
     cd cldemo-vagrant